-Departmental Student Learning Program Student Learning Goal Outcome Demonstrate discipline-specific content knowledge (SPA #1) C & I MED graduate candidates demonstrate depth and breadth of discipline-specific content knowledge in the subjects they teach.
+Departmental Student Learning Program Student Learning Goal Outcome content knowledge C & I MED graduate candidates demonstrate depth and breadth of discipline-specific content knowledge in the subjects they teach.

 Measure 1.1.
 (Direct - knowledge)

 SLO 1 is assessed with the Research and Reflection Essay, a critical synthesis of current research through which candidates explore highly effective, proven instructional strategies in their areas of emphasis and certification.
 Program faculty designed and implemented the assessment in the fall of 2017; it is scored with a criterion-based rubric.